Foursquare

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a simple tool with one parameter, no output schema, and no annotations, the description is complete.
-It covers what the tool does, when to use it, and how it relates to siblings.
-No additional context is necessary.
+For a simple tool with one parameter, no output schema, and clear annotations, the description is fully adequate.
+It specifies the action, conditions for use, and related tools, leaving no gaps about what the tool does or when to invoke it.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.